CzternastyHembre/IT1901-ITP/docs/Release 1/README.md

 Jacoco is a maven-plugin that collects and presents the information of the codecoverage in the code.

-- Checking the quality of the code with spotbugs (**spotbugs-maven-plugin**) Spotbugs is another maven-plugin that analyses the code for regular bugs.
+- Checking the quality of the code with spotbugs (**spotbugs-maven-plugin**) Spotbugs is another maven-plugin that analyzes the code for regular bugs.

 Both of these plugins run when using the **maven-verify lifecycle.**